-Sending a file in small packets allows end-users to upload large files without using a large amount of web server memory, because only one packet per file is stored in memory at a time.
-The packet size (which by default is 200 KB) can be customized by the UploadAdvancedModeSettings.PacketSize property.
+Sending a file in small packets allows end-users to upload large files without using a large amount of web server memory because only one packet per file is stored in memory at a time.
+The UploadAdvancedModeSettings.PacketSize property can customize the packet size (which by default is 200 KB).
 The server folder to which each uploaded file is saved can also be specified via the UploadAdvancedModeSettings.TemporaryFolder property (the default path is "~\App_Data\UploadTemp").

 Preventing Denial-of-Service (DoS) Attacks